xapids/Hub-Public/Nano Banana/README.md

 Typical pattern:

-1. Paste the current room JSON.
+1. Paste the `integration` JSON.

-2. Paste the full text from [3D Modelling View Creator](./3D%20Modeling%20View%20Creator.md).
+2. Paste the full text from Camera Utility Prompt.

 3. Add an instruction, for example: